erszcz/blog/posts/x.typestate-in-erlang-with-gradualizer/notes.md

 # Make illegal states unrepresentable - but how?
 The Typestate Pattern in Erlang

-_Make illegal states unrepresentable_ is one of the practices [Yaron Minsky from Jane Street preached in his Effective ML lectures][effective-ml] on programming in OCaml some 10 years ago.
+_Making illegal states unrepresentable_ is one of the practices [Yaron Minsky from Jane Street preached in his Effective ML lectures][effective-ml] on programming in OCaml some 10 years ago.
 Could this technique be applied in Erlang, which is known for being notoriously hard to typecheck?
 Let's find out!

-Minsky's original example shows how to refactor C-style "bag of things and an enum" representation of a state machine:
+Minsky's original example shows how to refactor a C-style "bag of things and an enum" representation of a state machine:

 ```ocaml